-The purpose of school assessment for HSC students is to provide an indication of student achievement based on:
+The purpose of the school assessment in reporting for the HSC is to provide an indication of a student's achievement based on:

-- a wider range of syllabus outcomes than may be measured by a single HSC Exam; and - multiple measures and observations made throughout the HSC, giving students credit for what they have achieved throughout their courses, in addition to their Final Exam.
+- a wider range of syllabus outcomes than may be measured by a single HSC examination. - multiple measures and observations made throughout the Higher School Certificate year, giving students credit for what they have achieved throughout their courses, in addition to their final examinations.